Yurichprololz/cards/README.md

-# First task of Vladilenm's marafon
+# The first task of Vladilenm's marafon